cobwebch/svconnector/Documentation/Installation/Index.rst

 Another object called :ref:`connection information <developers-api-connection-information>` may contain data than can be used to dynamically change the parameters passed to the service.

-Most importantly, passing the connector parameters in the :code:`fetch*()` methods has been deprecated.
+**Most importantly**, passing the connector parameters in the :code:`fetch*()` methods has been deprecated.
 Instead, parameters must be passed when getting the connector from the registry:

 .. code-block:: php

     $service = $connectorRegistry->getServiceForType('json', $parameters);

+This version also provides :ref:`events <developers-events>` in replacement of existing hooks for all connector services.
+All hooks have been deprecated and will be removed in the next major version.
+Please update your code if you have developed custom connectors.

+The :php:`\Cobweb\Svconnector\Utility\FileUtility` class has been modified to allow all connector services that make use of it to pass another method than :code:`GET` and to send any array of headers.
+See the documentation for each connector service for details.

+Finally it is now possible to :ref:`register custom connectors using PHP attributes <developers-implementing>`.

 .. _installation-updating-500: